 Students must apply to graduate as a means of indicating a target completion date and generating an official degree audit progress profile (GAPP).

 Dates and Times

-The first ceremony is Friday, May 13th at 7:00 pm (EDT) in Ransdell Chapel for all Graduate (Master degree) students.
-Candidates for graduation need to report to the Davenport Student Commons at 6:15 pm to collect their name card and to participate in the Graduation Walk.
+The first ceremony is Friday, May 12th at 4:00 pm (EDT) in Ransdell Chapel for all School of Business Graduate students who are seeking master degrees (MBA, MML, MSITM).
+Candidates for graduation need to report to the Davenport Student Commons at 3:15 pm to collect their name card and to participate in the Graduation Walk.

-The second ceremony is Saturday, May 14th at 9:00 am (EDT) in Powell Gymnasium for all Bachelor of Science (BS) degree students.
-Candidates for graduation will need to report to Montgomery Library at 8:15 am to participate in the Graduation Walk.
+The third ceremony is Saturday, May 13th at 9:00 am (EDT) in Powell Gymnasium for only Bachelor of Science (BS) degree students.
+Candidates for graduation need to report to Montgomery Library at 8:15 am to participate in the Graduation Walk.

-The third ceremony is Saturday, May 14th at 12:00 pm (EDT) in Powell Gymnasium for all Associate of Science (AS), Associate Degree in Nursing (ADN), Bachelor of Arts (BA), Bachelor of Music (BM), Bachelor of Science in Business Administration (BSBA), Bachelor of Science in Nursing (BSN) and Bachelor of Social Work (BSW) degree students.
+The fourth ceremony is Saturday, May 13th at 12:00 pm (EDT) in Powell Gymnasium for all Associate of Science (AS), Associate Degree in Nursing (ADN), Bachelor of Arts (BA), Bachelor of Fine Arts (BFA), Bachelor of Music (BM), Bachelor of Science in Business Administration (BSBA), Bachelor of Science in Nursing (BSN) and Bachelor of Social Work (BSW) degree students.
 Candidates for graduation need to report to Montgomery Library at 11:15 am to participate in the Graduation Walk.

 If you’ve asked that question, you are not alone.
 Each year students are surprised to learn that they must notify the University of their plans to graduate.